lifedox/granular-configuration-language/doc-spec/getting_started.md

 )
 ```

-- Comments:
-  - Ecosystem/framework for configuration adds the concept of one file (or set of files) containing configuration for multiple libraries (and maybe the application as well).
+- Configuration within an ecosystem or framework adds the concept of one file (or set of files) containing configuration for multiple libraries (and maybe the application as well).
 As such, in addition to using shared files, the need to separate configuration into sections becomes necessary.
-By having each library have a dedicated section, the libraries maintain loose coupling and no settings will accidentally be used by multiple library with different meanings. `base_path` defines the path your library section.
+  - By having each library have a dedicated section, the libraries maintain loose coupling and no settings will accidentally be used by multiple library with different meanings.
+  - `base_path` defines the path your library section.
-    - `base_path` can be defined as a single key, a list of keys, or as a JSON Pointer (when the string start with `/`)
+    - `base_path` can be defined as a single key, a list of keys, or as a JSON Pointer (when the string starts with `/`)
     - `base_path` keys must be strings.
   - Even for a one-off library, using a `base_path` can be useful for making configuration identifiable by contents and for enabling the library to join a shared configuration without requiring a breaking change.

 ### Library or application where the environment decides configuration files